microsoft/ApplicationInspector/README.md

 Application Inspector cuts down on the time needed to determine what a component could do by identifying a broad set of possible features which lets you choose the best component with the smallest footprint.

-Application Inspector v1.0 is now in GENERAL RELEASE status.
+Application Inspector v1.0 is now in GENERAL AUDIENCE release status.
 Your feedback is important to us.
 If you're interested in contributing, please review the CONTRIBUTING.md.

 # Getting Started